Welcome | spec | C-PLOT | Support | Users | Contact

 The "shared" version allows the GPIB interface to be shared among more than one instance of spec running on the same platform. spec uses kernel semaphores and shared memory to coordinate access to the driver.
 If only one instance of spec is using the GPIB interface, then one can avoid a little overhead by selecting the non-shared configuration.

-Using Both GPIB-ENET and PCI Cards With NI Drivers
+Using Both GPIB-ENET and PCI Cards With Old NI Drivers

-If using the NI driver for the PCI-GPIB (not necessary, if the above-described built-in mode is used), it would normally not be possible to use both the PCI-GPIB card and the ENET-GPIB device at the same time.
+If using the version 0.x NI drivers for the PCI-GPIB (not necessary, if the spec's built-in support is used), it would normally not be possible to use both the PCI-GPIB card and the ENET-GPIB device at the same time.
 Both devices require linking with different NI cib.o files, which results in a name-space conflict.
 However, there is a workaround for spec, at least for NI driver releases 0.8.6 and earlier.

 The spec distribution contains a script called makeCIB in the distribution directory that will create a file called CIB.c.
 Such a file is a modified version of the National Instruments cib.c, with the function names starting with ib replaced with names starting with IB, and the 488.2 functions (unused by spec) eliminated.
 See the comments in the makeCIB file for more information on creating the CIB.c file.